webgptorg/promptbook/samples/templates/30-escaping.ptbk.md

 Show how to put codeblocks in codeblocks in different way

-> Rewrite the function
+> Rewrite the function below:
 >
 > ```javascript
 > function greet() {
->     return 'Hello';
+>     return 'Hello Betty';
 > }
 > ```
 >
-> To return "Goodbye" instead.
+> To return "Goodbye" from the function instead of "Hello".

 `-> {greeting2}`